-In honor of the Oscars on March 2nd I thought it would be fun to make my own awards ceremony.
+In honor of the Oscars and other awards ceremonies I thought it would be fun to make my own awards ceremony.

-I thought instead of best picture or best director I would apply them to 2013.
+I thought instead of best picture or best director I would make up my own categories.

 The categories I came up with.